opendaylight/archived-integration/packaging/rpm/README.md

 The familiar RPM-related commands apply to the OpenDaylight RPM.

-### Installing OpenDaylight via the RPM
+### Installing OpenDaylight via a local RPM

-The `install.sh` script is a helper for doing the install.
+The `install.sh` script is a helper for installing OpenDaylight from a local RPM.
+It's intended for quick sanity checks after a `build.sh` run.

 ```
 # After you've built the RPM via build.sh, still in the Vagrant enviroment